jerome3o/dumb_bulb/README.md

 # HTTP API for controlling a Tapo L530 Smart Bulb

-This is a service exposing an HTTP API that will relay commands to a Tapo Smart bulb on your localnetwork.
+This is a service exposing an HTTP API that will relay commands to a Tapo Smart bulb on your local network.

+This is effectively just a http service exposing the [dickydoouk/tp-link-tapo-connect](https://github.com/dickydoouk/tp-link-tapo-connect) api

 ## Setup